Dozing off at the wheel: the biggest enemy of ambulance drivers

 These EMDs should not drive, except with the help of drugs that prevent the aforementioned phenomena and in any case limiting as much as possible the activity of driving the vehicles and possibly doing so if accompanied.

-How to prevent dozing off at the wheel?
+How to prevent dozing off at the wheel for ambulance drivers?

 Autonomous emergency brake (AEB)